tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 1. If you have an application that runs as or in a server application, getting an unfiltered URL can trick your application to access a local resource instead of a remote resource.
-Protecting yourself against localhost accesses is very hard when accepting user provided URLs.
+Protecting yourself against localhost accesses is hard when accepting user provided URLs.

 2. Such custom URLs can access other ports than you planned as port numbers are part of the regular URL format.
 The combination of a local host and a